ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Building_Using_Automation.md

 1. Follow step 1-4 of [Changing.md](./Changing.md) to **add** the tier1 Root Sync package (step 2A).
 If the package already exists from bootstrapping other environments, **modify** it for the new environment (step 2B).
     - Package details:
         ```bash
+        export REPO_URI='TODO: publish package'

-        export PKG_URL='TODO: publish package'
+        export PKG_PATH='TODO: publish package'

-        # the version to add, look in the pkg CHANGELOG.md, use 'main' if not available
+        # the version to get, located in the package's CHANGELOG.md, use 'main' if not available
         export VERSION=''

-        export DEST_FOLDER='tier1-root-sync'
+        export LOCAL_DEST_DIRECTORY='tier1-root-sync'
         ```
     - Customization: you will need to customize 2 files.
         > **!!!
 IMPORTANT !!!** Only customize for the environment your are bootstrapping.